 - These are generally available for use in self-medication by consumers.

-- Majority of complementary medicines are indicated for the relief of symptoms of minor, self-limiting conditions.
+- The majority of complementary medicines are indicated for the relief of symptoms of minor, self-limiting conditions.
 Many are indicated for maintaining health and well being, or the promotion or enhancement of health.

 Australian regulatory body, TGA has developed the Australian Regulatory Guidelines for Complementary Medicines (ARGCM) to assist sponsors of complementary medicines to meet their legislative obligations.

-One can obtain detailed information by visiting TGA website. https://www.tga.gov.au/complementary-medicines
+One can obtain detailed information by visiting the TGA website. https://www.tga.gov.au/complementary-medicines

 Regulatory aspects for filing complementary medicine

-- All complementary medicines needs to be either listed or registered on the Australian Register of Therapeutic Goods (ARTG)
+- All complementary medicines need to be either listed or registered on the Australian Register of Therapeutic Goods (ARTG)

 - ARTG is a database that includes details of all therapeutic goods that are imported into, supplied in, or exported from Australia.

-- Each therapeutic good which gets included in ARTG, gets an AUST number based on the risk associated with it.
-All marketed product must contain the AUST number on their product label along with sponsor name and address.
+- Each therapeutic good that gets included in ARTG gets an AUST number based on the risk associated with it.
+All marketed products must contain the AUST number on their product label along with sponsor name and address.

-- It is a legal requirement that, unless exempted or excluded, all therapeutic goods are included on the ARTG prior to their Supply to the consumer.
+- It is a legal requirement that, unless exempted or excluded, all therapeutic goods are included on the ARTG before their Supply to the consumer.